 DefinitionThis section has been translated automatically.

-Spice, ground from the dried, hot fruits of the chili variety (paprika) cayenne.
+The spice consists of the dried, ground fruits.
 The pungency of cayenne pepper is caused by capsaicin , which is present at a content of 0.6-0.9%.

 The dried, ripe fruits(Capsici fructus acer) are used phytotherapeutically.